Schedule 03FAC User FAQ

 The Prepare a Request for Quotation (RFQ) section on Ordering Procedures for Services Requiring a Statement of Work (SOW), contains more information.

 Acquisition professionals from the FMHAC are available to provide guidance and assistance in the use of the GSA Multiple Award Schedules.
 Please contact the HAC Hotline (Monday -Friday 7:00 a.m. – 4:00 p.m.
-EST) at 816- 926-6760 or by email at email@example.com.
+ET) at 816- 926-6760 or by email at firstname.lastname@example.org.

 The Blanket Purchase Agreement Frequently Asked Questions (FAQs) provide a variety of information regarding the use of BPAs under GSA Schedule contracts.